When a lunar eclipse occurs and our lone satellite inches into Earth's shadow, the moon's face becomes painted red.

 A novice skywatcher might not even notice the third type of lunar eclipse, the penumbral kind, in which the moon sits in Earth's penumbra, or its faint outer shadow.

-Editor's Note: This article was first published in 2016 and updated for the Super Blue Blood Moon lunar eclipse of 2018 and again in 2021.
+Editor's Note: This article was first published in 2016 and updated for the Super Blue Blood Moon lunar eclipse of 2018, 2021 and 2022.

 Original article on Live Science.